 - Each event/program is assigned a value (NFP unit) that can be used toward receiving a letter of recognition from the Vice Provost for Faculty and Academic Affairs.
 A total of eight (8) NFP units is required to receive VPFAA recognition.

 - For each semester of participation, please submit a record of involvement.
-Click here to access the Spring 2018 involvement form, due before Wednesday, June 20, 2018.
+You may document your Fall 2018 activity using this involvement form.

 - When your involvement has reached a minimum of eight (8) NFP units, you are eligible to receive a letter of recognition from the VPFAA.
 Submit a record of involvement within the semester of completion and select “yes, my activities total to at least eight (8) NFP units.”
 A letter of recognition will be sent to your office address after we review your materials when the semester concludes.